geokall/hua-spark-java/README.md

 If We had to use every part in one Class, We should have cached the inner join between movieId from movies and ratings dataset.

 ## TimeZone
+On parsing from long timestamp to LocalDateTime, we use the TimeZone.getDefault() method. <br/ >
-TimeZone it's a must to mention, since HDFS default TimeZone is UTC, <br />
+HDFS default TimeZone is UTC, so we are parsing the date on UTC TimeZone to query the same results.
-and the LocalDateTime in our locally system is GMT+2 due to Europe/Athens TimeZone. <br />
-This was causing some different results locally and in HDFS, in the queries that were filtered with December. <br />
-In order to bypass it, we added in the parsing from the dataset to our DTO, the TimeZone as: Europe/Athens

 ## Proof it works
 ## Part 1 RDD